jhyang13/IBM-Data-Science-Professional-Certificate/README.md

 - Create advanced visualizations such as waffle charts, word clouds, regression plots, maps with markers, & choropleth maps
 - Generate interactive dashboards containing scatter, line, bar, bubble, pie, and sunburst charts using the Dash framework and Plotly library

+## Machine Learning with Python

+### What you'll learn

+- Describe the various types of Machine Learning algorithms and when to use them
+- Compare and contrast linear classification methods including multiclass prediction, support vector machines, and logistic regression
+- Write Python code that implements various classification techniques including K-Nearest neighbors (KNN), decision trees, and regression trees
+- Evaluate the results from simple linear, non-linear, and multiple regression on a data set using evaluation metrics